rgravina/okubo/README.md

 Reviewing
 ---------

-In addition to an 'expired' scope, Okubo provides a suggested reviewing sequece.
+In addition to an 'expired' method, Okubo provides a suggested reviewing sequece.
 A word is randomly chosen from untested words first, then if all have been studied, from failed, and finally expired.
 If no words remain to be studied, nil is returned:

 ```ruby
 user.words.review_next #=> word